Dogs do get dizzy, but scientists do not believe that they get dizzy from chasing their tails…although they are not entirely sure why!

 In the inner ear, there is a system called the vestibular system.
 Our vestibular system gives our body information about our body position, motion, and balance.

 Part of the vestibular system is three fluid-filled canals that sit at ninety-degree angles to each other.
-Each of the fluid-filled canals is lined with minute hairs and senses direction along one axis.
+Each fluid-filled canal is lined with minute hairs and senses direction along one axis.
 Together these three canals orient your head in three-dimensional space – think of this like the spherical ball compass in an SUV.

 As your head moves, the fluid inside the ear moves and causes the hairs lining the canal to move.
 As the hairs move, nerve cells send a message to the brain, and the brain reads that message as a movement.